lizbethrobledo/lizbethrobledo.github.io/README.md

       <h5>Brought you by Erica, Victoria, and William, July 14, 2023</h5>
       <div class="fakeimg" style="height:200px;">Image</div>
       <h4>Erica: </h4>
+            <p>1.
+Very difficult course if you don’t keep up with the workload.
+You need to make sure that you are completing the work on time and not getting.</p>
+            <p>2.
+The teaching style seems very college lecture heavy and you will have long assignments that will take a long time to complete.
+DO NOT PROCRASTINATE IN THIS CLASS IT WILL KILL YOU IF YOU DO!!</p>
       <h4>Victoria: </h4>
       <h4>William: </h4>
             <p>1.
 Always evaluate sources even if it seems credible do it for the extra points.</p>